-This course requirement allows you to complete your internship in the summer after either your sophomore or junior year.
-Majors must complete their sophomore year prior to the internship.
+Completing these courses enables you to complete your internship requirement either the summer after sophomore or summer after junior year.
+Majors must complete their sophomore year prior to logging any internship hours.
 We still encourage you to take as many public policy core courses before the internship, as you will be a stronger internship applicant.

 Please see the Undergraduate Handbook for details.

 If you plan to do the internship after your sophomore year, we highly recommend that you declare by Fall break of your sophomore year.

 If you wait until February to declare and connect with internship staff, it will be too late to keep key applications in.
 Many internship applications are due March 1st or even earlier.